martinberlin/esp32-spi-slave/README.md

 Why not?

 Because there is something different.
 Or because there is a missing command that without it the epaper wont boot up...
-Thats why I though ok lets try to fimd a library to flash one ESP32 and let it work as a SPI slave.
+Thats why I though ok lets try to find a library to flash one ESP32 and let it work as a SPI slave.
 Then you can hear what commands a working example sends and compare with your non working program to discover what are you doing wrong.

 ## The wiring